EcoGym: Evaluating LLMs for Long-Horizon Plan-and-Execute in Interactive Economies

 \textbf{Principle 2: Economic Environments as an Evaluation Ground.} We ground the evaluation in daily economic activities to assess decision-making in market environments.
 Our benchmark investigates how agents influence and adapt to economic dynamics.
 We select three distinct scenarios to evaluate the agent's ability to navigate resource allocation, labor management, and operational efficiency.
 This approach moves beyond code generation or simple reasoning tasks to assess how LLMs function as economic actors within a system.

 \textbf{Principle 3: Latent Mechanics for Exploratory Discovery.} We incorporate latent environmental mechanics to enforce active exploration.
-The explicit rules governing the system's underlying dynamics are not fully disclosed in the system prompt.
+The explicit rules governing the system's underlying dynamics are not disclosed in the prompt to the agents while requiring exploration by themselves.
 For instance, in the \textit{Operation} scenario, the mathematical relationship between content quality or user engagement and DAU is hidden.
 The agent must deduce them through interaction and feedback.
 This design necessitates that agents transition from passive execution to active hypothesis testing and causal discovery to maximize their utility.